Kelly Demetra Varsami

 She first called herself a journalist when in elementary school published her own newspaper at school.
 She couldn’t choose something else as a profession; as a child whenever she couldn’t sleep, the sound of her father’s typewriter calmed her down as he wrote.

 She studied journalism at Botsis Foundation and attended online courses at the University of Texas: Digital media and Social Media in Journalism.
 She worked at Mega Channel, Skai radio, Ethnos Newspaper, Eikones magazine and other Greek Media companies.
-She moved to New York five years ago and worked for the Greek American media organization in Astoria.
-Today she is responsible for the New York office of the historical newspaper PROINI, which from now on will be republished on the Internet.
+She moved to New York six years ago and worked for the Greek American media organization in Astoria.
+Today, she writes for Ethnikos Kirikas newspaper.